Robert B. Darnell, M.D., Ph.D.

 The lab has revealed how disruptions in RNA-protein interactions contribute to common neurologic disorders, such as that mediated by FMRP in autism spectrum disorders, by Ago in stroke and hepatitis infection, by nElavl in Alzheimer’s disease, and by Nova in axonal guidance and brain development.
-Studies with Nova and FMRP have led to insight into the balance of neuronal inhibition, excitation, and control of gene expression, leading to new approaches to study neurodegenerative disorders such as Lou Gehrig’s disease and developmental disorders such as epilepsy and autism.
+Studies with Nova and FMRP have led to insight into the balance of neuronal inhibition, excitation, and control of gene expression, leading to new approaches to study protein-synthesis dependent synaptic plasticity during neuronal excitation, and to apply these findings to the study of neurodegenerative disorders such as Parkinson’s disease, epilepsy, and autism.